-Our common stock traded on the NASDAQ Capital Market under the symbol "AMTY" through February 3, 2010.
-Subsequent to that date, our common stock is quoted on the NASD OTC Bulletin Board.
+Our common stock is quoted on the NASD Over the Counter ("OCT") Bulletin Board.
 The following table sets forth for the periods indicated the high and low sale prices of our common stock.
 Prices represent inter-dealer quotations without adjustment for retail markups, markdowns or commissions and may not represent actual transactions.